sandraros/abapGit-user-exit-logon-by-rfc/README.md

 "NO LOGIN ANYMORE"

-This is useful only to on your private ABAP developer edition.
+This is useful only if you have a private ABAP developer edition.

 **Credits : @Christianguenter2 at https://github.com/larshp/abapGit/issues/1841**